go-to-k/image-scanner-with-trivy/README.md

 });

 // NG example
-// Once you set the defaultLogGroupRemovalPolicy and defaultLogGroupRetentionDays, you have to set the same values for each construct. new ImageScannerWithTrivy(this, 'ImageScannerWithTrivyWithDifferentDefaultLogGroupOptions', {
+// Once you specify the defaultLogGroupRemovalPolicy and defaultLogGroupRetentionDays, you have to set the same values for each construct. new ImageScannerWithTrivy(this, 'ImageScannerWithTrivyWithDifferentDefaultLogGroupOptions', {
   imageUri: image.imageUri,
   repository: image.repository,